DomWilliams0/name-needed/.planning/active.md

 * [ ] bug: entities glitch up through tree trunks and get stuck at the top when wandering past
 * [ ] bug: occlusion shadows cast by blocks above current viewing slice look weird
 * [X] more worker threads for world than #cpus/2
+* [ ] add tokio tracing feature to help debug deadlocks
+	* restarting the game causes them often
-* [ ] bug: hit a deadlock in region loading while scrolling around
+* [ ] ensure no bunching up of trees along region boundaries